 - If you conduct transactions with foreign clients who are based in countries subject to sanctions, embargoes or other measures, you should consider that as high-risk.
 For example, the United Nations will occasionally issue an advisory about a certain country.
 Refer to:

-For more examples on how to assess risk for geographic locations, see the RBA Guidance document.
+For more examples on how to assess risk for geographic locations, see the Risk assessment guidance.

 Other factors relevant to your business (if applicable)